Solved! How to Get Rid of Pink Mold in the Shower for Good

 Fortunately, the light pink to dark red coloring (a result of the pigment the bacteria produces) makes it easy to spot and remove from shower, walls, floors, countertops, shower doors, and curtain liners.
 Using basic household cleaners and the techniques ahead, you can get rid of pink mold on hard and soft shower surfaces and keep it from coming back.

-• Turn on your bathroom’s exhaust fan before you shower and leave it on for 20 minutes afterward to help dry out air in the room.
+- Turn on your bathroom’s exhaust fan before you shower and leave it on for 20 minutes afterward to help dry out the air in the room.
 The pink stuff is more likely to spread when there is excess moisture in the air.